The exact amount of sleep you need is different for each person, and will also change during your life.

 More than 9

-Too much sleep can be associated with a higher risk of being overweight, having a stroke, and developing diabetes or heart problems.
-You can find out more about these risks in the article about why people sleep.
+Too much sleep can be associated with a higher risk of being overweight, diabetes or heart problems.

-- How much sleep do you need to get by?
+- How much sleep do you need to survive?

-- How much sleep do you need to function optimally and be happiest?
+- How much sleep do you need to function at your best and be happiest?

 The answer to these two questions could be quite different.
 For example, you may think that you can scrape through the day if you’ve had 6 hours sleep.